Streaming Algorithms for Geometric Steiner Forest: Introduction

+Our space bound is not too far from optimal in terms of the dependence on $k$, since any finite multiplicative approximation for SFP requires space $\Omega(k)$, as we prove in Theorem~\ref{thm:lb} by a reduction from the communication complexity of indexing.
+This lower bound holds already for insertion-only algorithms and even in the one-dimensional case with all color classes of size at most $2$.
+A polynomial dependence on $\log\Delta$ is common in this setting, and it is easy to prove an $\Omega(\log\Delta)$-bit lower bound, even for the one-dimensional case and $k=1$, by reduction from augmented indexing.
+Furthermore, our approximation ratio matches the state of the art for Steiner tree (i.e., $k = 1$).

-We notice that while the algorithm in Theorem \ref{thm:main} returns only an approximate cost of the optimal solution and it cannot return the entire approximate solution (since the output is of size $\Omega(n)$), an additional desirable feature of our algorithm in Theorem \ref{thm:main} is that it can return information about the colors in the trees in an approximate solution.
-That is, our algorithm can maintain a partition of the colors used in $X$ into $I_1,\dots, I_r \subseteq \{1,\dots,k\}$, so that the sum of the costs of the minimum-cost Steiner trees for sets $\bigcup_{i \in I_j} C_i$ is an $(\alpha_2+\eps)$-approximation of SFP.
-It is worth noting that in estimating the optimal cost, our algorithm does use Steiner points.
-This means that the MST costs for sets $\bigcup_{i \in I_j} C_i$ of the aforementioned partition may be by an $O(1)$ factor larger than the estimate of the algorithm.
+While our algorithm in Theorem~\ref{thm:main-precise} is an estimation algorithm, i.e., it only approximates the optimal cost and does not report an approximate solution (which has size $\Omega(n)$), it can report how the colors are grouped in an approximate solution.
+That is, our algorithm can report a partition of the colors $[k]=I_1\sqcup\cdots\sqcup I_r$, so that the sum (over $j=1,\ldots,r$) of the costs of the minimum-cost Steiner trees for the sets $\bigcup_{i \in I_j} C_i$ is an $(\alpha_2+\eps)$-approximation of SFP.
+It is worth noting that in estimating the optimal cost, our algorithm does use Steiner points, and thus the MST costs for sets $\bigcup_{i \in I_j} C_i$ of the aforementioned partition need not be within $(1+\eps)$-factor of the estimate of the algorithm.